-If you’re looking to renovate a post war 1940’s to 1960’s style home in Brisbane then you really need to consider using an architect.
-Houses built in Brisbane between the 1940’s – 1960’s tended to be on the conservative side and took the practical approach in terms of their designs.
-However, they are not without potential as you will see from the images in our Post War Home Gallery.
+If you’re looking to renovate a post-war (1940’s – 1960’s) style home in Brisbane, then we strongly recommend you consider using an architect.
+Houses built during this period tended to be on the ‘conservative side’.
+This means that their design approaches largely prioritised practicality over aesthetics.
+These houses are, however, not without potential as you can see from the images in our Post War Home Gallery.

-The Indooroopilly post-war home renovation has created a spectacular home that is incredibly eco-friendly.
+The Indooroopilly post-war home renovation created a spectacular home that is incredibly eco-friendly.

-Take a look at the images and see the many sliding walls.
-These create a home that is warm in winter and cool in summer.
+Take a look at these images to see how this amazing transformation came to life.
+Notice how we accented the home with sliding walls.
+This feature is the perfect way to create a home that is both warm in winter and cool in summer.